umbraco/UmbracoDocs/umbraco-cms/tutorials/editors-manual/working-with-content/rich-text-editor.md

 ### Inserting an Image from the Media Library

-1. Place the cursor in the rich text editor where you want to insert your image.
+1. Place the cursor in the RTE where you want to insert your image.
 2. Click the **Media Picker** button from the toolbar.
 3. Select the folder in which the image is.
 4. Click the thumbnail of your chosen image to open the image properties menu.
-5. In the **Caption (optional)** field, enter a name/description for the image.
+5. Enter a name/description for the image in the **Caption (optional)** field.
    It is important to add descriptive titles to images as these are used to assist visually impaired users.
-6. Click **Select** to add the image.
+6. Click **Select**.

 ![Inserting an Image from the Media Library](images/Inserting-Image-from-the-Media-Library-v11.png)

 ### Inserting an Image from your Computer

-You can upload images directly from the rich text editor on the page you are editing.
+You can upload images directly from the RTE on the page you are editing.
 These images will be stored in the Umbraco Media library.
 Therefore care should be taken to ensure that the image is placed in the correct location within the library.
 If you click the plus icon underneath the search bar in the media picker slide-out menu you can create folders in the media library.

-1. Place the cursor in the rich text editor where you want to insert your image.
+1. Place the cursor in the RTE where you want to insert your image.
 2. Click the **Media Picker** button from the toolbar.
 3. Click the **Upload** button which is located in the top right-hand corner of the menu.
 4. Select the chosen image from the pop-up window.
-5. In the **Caption (optional)** field, enter a name/description for the image.
+5. Enter a name/description for the image in the **Caption (optional)** field.
-6. Click **Select** to add the image.
+6. Click **Select**.

 ![Inserting an Image from your Computer](images/Inserting-an-Image-from-Computer-v11.png)

 ### Deleting an Image from the Page

+To delete an image from the page:

+1. Select the image.
-If you want to delete an image from the page, select the image, and press the **Delete** button on your keyboard.
+2. Press the **Delete** button on your keyboard.
    The image disappears from the page but is not deleted from the Umbraco Media library.

 ## Macros